 “Everything is getting smarter,” he said.
 “We are outsmarted by our cars every day and see mind-blowing stuff like On Star integrations, preliminary diagnostics scans, crash mitigation and so much more.
 So much technology is being put in place, and this industry is becoming so electronic and computerized that almost every vehicle has to be plugged into some kind of scanning system.

 Rapid Tac helps Star Body Works apply graphics easily, saving time and manpower.

 “With all the technological advancements, it’s becoming more and more complex and more expensive to repair vehicles.
 Vehicles are engineered to give in upon impact and parts are made to crumble, so it’s becoming more about replacement than repairs these days, and I see that trend continuing into the future.”

-The number one thing that makes Star Body Works stand out, according to Reinhardt, is that the shops are “100 percent community-involved.
+The No. 1 thing that makes Star Body Works stand out, according to Reinhardt, is the shops are “100% community involved.
 Our owners put a lot of emphasis on doing right in the community, and there aren’t many businesses like that.
 This is the first place I’ve ever worked that doesn’t spend their marketing budget on ads.
 Instead, they use it to focus on bettering the community we live in.”

 Reinhardt stressed, “We want our community to have a good impression of our shops, and we want Star Body Works to be a good name they know they can trust for the repairs they need."